inbravo/travel/october-2017/dhanaulti.md

 ##  7:40 AM Chhutmalpur
 *	A small town surrounded by several villages, makes it a minor hub of semi urban life
 *	Passing through the sugarcane fields, at a limited speed of ~50
-*	India is the second largest producor of sugarcane in world, after Brazil.
-This northern part of UP is known as a bawl of sugar
+*	India is the second largest producor of sugarcane in World.
+This northern part of UP is known as a bowl of sugar
 *	Farmers of this reason are famous for the higest sugarcane production

 ##  8:15 AM Mohand